 Mrs. Clark has been commissioned for numerous residential and commercial projects throughout the Southeast.
 She particularly embraces the collaborative process between artist, designer and client and finds great joy in the personal relationships formed through these commissions.
 “I want those I create for to be deeply and intimately connected to their finished piece.
 Accomplishing that requires a level of transparency between artist and patron that I do not take lightly.
 I consider it, rather, a high calling and most humbling of invitations.”

-Upon completing her concentration in oil painting in Florence, Italy, Laura graduated with honors from Auburn University with a BFA in Studio Art.
-She lived for brief stints in Europe, Asia, and in Tanzania, Africa where she taught art classes to school children prior to her return to Birmingham, Alabama in 2001.
-She and her husband, Will, have been married for 14 years and are raising their two children a short distance from the home where she grew up.
+Prior to beginning her journey as a professional artist, Laura lived for brief stints in Europe, Asia, and in Tanzania, Africa where she taught art classes to school-age children before returning to Birmingham.
+Her oversees travel and the memories of these experiences continue to inspire her present-day work.
+She and her husband, Will, have been married for 16 years and raise their two beautiful children a short distance from the home where she grew up.

 Commission inquiries are welcomed and pricing is available upon request.
 LMCartistry@outlook.com or (205) 901-3591